reesdavison/fastapi_crud_app/README.md

 - Build first API calls - create and get, with tests.
 - Iterate over other entities.
 - Documentation.
+- Secrets management.

+## Things we won't cover

+- Authentication and authorisation.

 ## The task
 Manage a set of Jupyter-like "Notebooks" and their "Steps."